Geometric-Averaged Preference Optimization for Soft Preference Labels: Introduction

 \section{Introduction}

 Large Language Models (LLMs)~\citep{anil2023palm2,brown2020gpt3,openai2023gpt4} capture a wide range of behaviors and values from training data.
 However, we would usually prefer these models to focus on useful and safe expressions and abide by social norms.
-The popular approaches to this are preference optimization~\citep{bai2022constitutional,ouyang2022training} through finetuning, such as reinforcement learning from human feedback (RLHF)~\citep{christiano2017deep}, and offline preference methods~\citep{tang2024generalized}.
-In this process, these models are trained on preference data and labels generated by human raters with a wide variety of priorities, backgrounds, knowledge, and skill sets.
-Nevertheless, many existing RLHF algorithms and Direct Preference Optimization (DPO)~\citep{rafailov2023direct} variants assume binary preferences, which ignore the subtle relationship and amplify the bias in the preference labels.
+To solve these problems, preference optimization approaches have been popular, either way through reinforcement learning from feedback (RLHF)~\citep{christiano2017deep,ouyang2022training,bai2022constitutional} or direct preference optimization (DPO) methods~\citep{rafailov2023direct, tang2024generalized}.
+These methods usually finetune supervised models on preference data and labels generated by human raters with a wide variety of priorities, backgrounds, knowledge, and skill sets.
+Nevertheless, existing RLHF and direct preference optimization methods usually assume binary preferences, which ignore the subtle relationship and amplify the bias in the preference labels.

 To address this issue, we introduce the concept of distributional \textit{soft preference labels} and improve DPO and its algorithmic families by incorporating a weighted geometric average of LLM output likelihood into the loss function.
 This approach adjusts the scale of learning loss based on the soft labels and effectively minimizes the loss when presented with equally preferred responses.